Fertility in Your 30s and 40s: What Changes (What You Can and Can’t Control)

 Reducing Inflammation

-Chronic inflammation accelerates cellular aging and impacts egg quality, hormone balance, and implantation.
+Chronic inflammation accelerates cellular aging which can impact egg quality, hormone balance, and implantation.

 Evidence-based approaches:

-• Mediterranean-style eating – emphasising whole foods, healthy fats, fish, vegetables
+• Mediterranean-style eating – emphasising whole foods, whole grains, healthy fats, fish, vegetables

 • Managing stress – chronic stress can drive inflammation